Metro Vancouver is home to numerous wonderful parks and places to walk in nature. One such place is the North Alouette Greenway in Maple Ridge.

 Cycling along the Greenway

-The North Alouette Greenway is an exceptional area for leisurely bike rides.
+If you’re looking to go on a leisurely bike ride, the North Alouette Greenway is a great place to do so.
 The surface of the trail is hard-packed dirt and the route is level pretty much the entire way.
-You can go for a short bike ride, to the end of the North Alouette Greenway part of the trail and back, or you can continue along other connecting trails for a longer ride.
+You can go for a short bike ride to the end of the North Alouette Greenway part of the trail and back, or you can continue along other connecting trails for a longer ride.

 If you continue west from Neaves Road you’ll find that both the trail and the North Alouette River start to turn southwest, then south and then southeast and then east (so kind of in a big circle).
 The route makes a loop and keeps going until you come back to the north end of 216th Street (which is just a few blocks from the North Alouette Greenway parking lot where you might have left your car).

 Because it’s flat and there is no traffic anywhere to be seen, this trail is among our top most recommended places in the Lower Mainland for cycling with young children.
 It’s also great for people just wanting a leisurely ride.
 It’s a gravel path, so not appropriate for road bikes with extra thin wheels.
 It’s good though for pretty much every other type of bicycle.